 - 4 oz. brie cheese, sliced

 - 4 slices prosciutto

 Spread butter on one side of all four slices of bread.
 Place bread butter-side-down on grill pan over medium-low and spread fig jam on the top of each slice.

-Take the fig spread-only slice of bread and place it on top of the layered slice.
-Press down and let grill for about 2 minutes, until bread begins browning.
-Then flip over and let the other side of the bread brown and the filling get all melty.
+Take the fig spread-only slices of bread and place them on top of the layered slices.
+Press down with a spatula and let grill for about 2 minutes, until bread begins browning.
+Then flip sandwiches over and let the other side of the bread brown and the filling get all melty.